 Sony A900 versus Sony A9

 The Sony Alpha A900 and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in September 2008 and April 2017.
 The A900 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The A900 has a resolution of 24.4 megapixel, whereas the A9 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A900 and the Sony A9 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A900 – represents the basis for the calculations across all the size and weight measures).